pgRouting/pgrouting/src/withPoints/doc/withPoints.rst

 - Some points are:

-  - permanent, for example the set of points of clients
+  - Permanent, for example the set of points of clients stored in a table in the data base
-  - temporal, for example points given thru a web application
+  - Temporal, for example points given thru a web application

 Graph & edges
 ----------------